ABOUT THE PROGRAM

 SATURDAY

-When not on a retreat, Fellows are encouraged to explore and enjoy the Queen City, including the Whitewater Center, Freedom Park, local restaurants, etc.
+When not on a retreat, Fellows are encouraged to explore and enjoy the Queen City, including the Whitewater Center, Freedom Park, Camp North End, local restaurants and breweries, etc.

 SUNDAY